Skip to content

-As a resident of Ireland, you have the option to receive healthcare abroad in countries within the European Union (EU), European Economic Area (including Iceland, Liechtenstein, and Norway), or Switzerland.
-The HSE may cover or reimburse your expenses.
+As a resident of Ireland, you have the choice to access healthcare in countries within the European Union (EU), European Economic Area (including Iceland, Liechtenstein, and Norway), or Switzerland.
+The HSE may provide coverage or reimbursement for your expenses.

-It’s always best to seek prior approval before receiving treatment abroad, but we understand that this may not always be possible, such as in the case of an unexpected accident during a trip.
+While it’s advisable to seek prior approval before receiving treatment abroad, we understand that unforeseen situations, such as accidents during a trip, may make this challenging.

-To help you navigate your options, we’ve provided information on all state-funded healthcare options and potential refunds if you have already paid for treatment abroad.
+To assist you in understanding your options, we’ve provided information on all state-funded healthcare choices and potential reimbursement if you’ve already incurred expenses for treatment abroad.

 Emergency or necessary treatment abroad received in the state system EHIC route.

-If your healthcare provider did not accept your EHIC card or you were unable to use it, you can still apply for a refund or request HSE coverage.
+If your healthcare provider did not accept your EHIC card or you were unable to use it, you can still apply for a refund or request coverage from the HSE.

-To apply for a refund via the EHIC route:
+To apply for a refund through the EHIC route:

-2. The provider must have an agreement with the state to offer the service.
+- The healthcare provider must have an agreement with the state to offer the service.

-3. You must have visited the country temporarily, such as for work or holidays.
+- You must have been in the country temporarily, for reasons such as work or holidays.

-Remember these important details when applying for a refund through the EHIC route.
+Keep these important details in mind when applying for a refund through the EHIC route.

 Planned, emergency or necessary medical treatment in a private clinic abroad– DIRECTIVE ROUTE POST TREATMENT

-If you received medical treatment in a private hospital abroad and paid for it, you can apply for a refund through the Directive Route.
-This route is available to all individuals legally residing in Ireland and covers both planned and emergency medical treatment provided by private clinics or hospitals.
+If you have received and paid for medical treatment in a private clinic or hospital abroad, you can apply for a refund through the Directive Route.
+This option is available to all individuals legally residing in Ireland and covers both planned and emergency medical treatment provided by private clinics or hospitals.

-The EU Cross-Border Directive ensures that you have access to the same or equivalent healthcare that would be available to you in Ireland.
-This includes prescriptions and medical devices, as well as treatment.
-However, in some cases, the HSE may require you to have undergone the same steps as you would have in Ireland.
-For example, HSE may refuse a refund if you underwent surgery without a prior consultation.
+The EU Cross-Border Directive ensures that you have access to the same or equivalent healthcare as you would in Ireland.
+This includes prescriptions, medical devices, and treatment.
+However, in some cases, the HSE may require you to have followed the same steps as you would in Ireland.
+For instance, a refund may be refused if you underwent surgery without a prior consultation.

 Compared to the EHIC, the Directive Route allows you to access emergency and necessary treatment in the private sector, even if a state hospital is not nearby.
 Private hospitals typically do not accept EHIC, but you can still claim a refund for the treatment received.

-The Directive Route allows you to apply for permission to receive planned medical treatment in a private clinic abroad.
-If you are eligible for public healthcare services provided by the HSE in Ireland, you may choose to receive those services in another EU/EEA country.
+The Directive Route allows you to seek permission to receive planned medical treatment in a private clinic abroad.
+If you are eligible for public healthcare services provided by the HSE in Ireland, you have the option to receive those services in another EU/EEA country.

-To qualify for a refund under the Cross-Border Healthcare Directive, you must:
+To qualify for a refund under the Cross-Border Healthcare Directive, you must meet the following criteria:

-• Have a referral letter from a public health professional in Ireland
+- Obtain a referral letter from a public health professional in Ireland.

-• Arrange a consultation with a doctor abroad (if having surgery)
+- Arrange a consultation with a doctor abroad (if undergoing surgery).

-• Apply for HSE refund for treatment in a private clinic abroad.
+- Apply for an HSE refund for treatment in a private clinic abroad.

-Note: It is advisable to receive prior approval from the HSE, who will inform you about the potential refund amount.
-Keep in mind, HSE will only refund the cost of public healthcare treatment in Ireland or the cost of treatment abroad, whichever is less.
+Please note that it’s advisable to seek prior approval from the HSE, which will provide information about the potential refund amount.
+Keep in mind that the HSE will refund only the cost of public healthcare treatment in Ireland or the cost of treatment abroad, whichever is less.
 Travel costs are not included.

 Planned medical treatment in state system abroad– S2/E112 ROUTE

-S2/E112 route – apply for permission to travel abroad to receive planned healthcare abroad in the state clinic/hospital.
+The S2/E112 route allows you to apply for permission to travel abroad to receive planned healthcare in a state clinic or hospital.

-If you are living in Ireland and require treatment that is not available to you in Ireland, you may be able to use the Treatment Abroad Scheme (S2/ E112).
-To get the treatment you require in another country in the European Union (EU), the European Economic Area (the EEA also includes Iceland, Liechtenstein and Norway) or Switzerland.
+If you’re a resident of Ireland and require medical treatment that is not available in the country, you may have the option to utilize the Treatment Abroad Scheme (S2/E112).
+This scheme enables you to receive the necessary treatment in another country within the European Union (EU), the European Economic Area (EEA, which includes Iceland, Liechtenstein, and Norway), or Switzerland.

-You will not be required to pay for your treatment in full with S2/E112.
-Almost all payments will be done between HSE and the hospital.
-The hospital will ask you to pay only if the patient of their country would be asked to pay.
-For example, if in the country of your treatment patient needs to pay 100 EUR for a hospital stay so will you!
+Under the S2/E112 scheme, you won’t be required to pay for your treatment in full.
+Most payments will be handled between the HSE and the hospital.
+The hospital will request payment from you only if patients from their country are also required to pay.
+For instance, if in the country of your treatment, a patient is expected to pay 100 EUR for a hospital stay, you will be asked to pay the same amount.

-All treatments under S2/E112 must be within Irish law and either not available in Ireland, or not available within medically justified time in Ireland.
-Only your HSE consultant can make decisions on medically justified time.
-He will take into account your current health and the likely course of your illness or condition.
+- The treatment should either not be available in Ireland or not be available within a medically justified time in Ireland.
+The determination of medically justified time is made by your HSE consultant, who considers your current health and the expected course of your illness or condition.

-• treatment is not an experimental or test treatment.
+- The treatment must not be experimental or a test treatment.

-• treatment will be performed in the public sector.
+- The treatment should be performed in the public sector.

-• you will receive treatment in a hospital that will accept the form ‘EU/EEA form E112 (IE).
+- You will receive treatment in a hospital that accepts the ‘EU/EEA form E112 (IE).’

 Why should you go for private treatment abroad?